ub-os/puck/puck/Resources/Private/JavaScript/_jcores/README.md

 Note: Instance properties are in camelCase, while HTML attributes are kebab-case. `this.myProperty` in the dropdown aspect corresponds to `data-dropdown.my-property` on the element.

 When reading an attribute value, `JSON.parse` is used to convert it to the correct type, so you can use strings, numbers, booleans, arrays and objects.
-For booleans, any value that is not the string "false" or "0" (includes empty string "") is considered true.
+For booleans, any value that is not the string "false" or "0" is considered true.

 When the current value of a property is equal to the default value, the HTML attribute on the element is removed.